pratiman-91/pratiman-91.github.io/_posts/2020-09-01-Installing WRF from scratch in an HPC using Intel Compilers.md

 ## Required Libraries
 1. zlib
+2. libpng (if required)
-2. HDF5
+3. HDF5
-3. NetCDF
+4. NetCDF
-4. JasPer
+5. JasPer

 Generally, these libraries should be their (except for Jasper).
-If you do not have those then install using the steps below or you directly start from Step 4:
+If you do not have those then install using the steps below or you directly start from Step 5:

 ### Setting up the environemnt for Intel compilers
 ```bash